couchbase/couchbase-elasticsearch-connector/docs/getting-started.md

 ![](assets/addreplication.png)

-In the pop-up window, enter the origin bucket, the remote cluster and remote bucket (in this case it's the index created earlier).
-Also make sure that the **XDCR Protocol** version is set to 1 and click **Save**.
+On the pop-up window, enter the origin bucket, the remote cluster, and remote bucket (in this case it's the index that was created earlier).
+Also make sure that the **XDCR Protocol** version is set to 1 and that the **XDCR Optimistic Replication Threshold** is set to the maximum value of **20971520** for optimal performance.
+Then click **Save**.

 ![](assets/addreplication-popup.png)